Without Christianity, There Would Be No Science

 Christian beliefs provide the conceptual framework for science to flourish

-Philosopher William Lane Craig elaborates on the specific philosophical assumptions, derived from Christianity, which serve as an underlying conceptual framework necessary for science:
+Philosopher William Lane Craig elaborates on the specific philosophical assumptions (or “soil”), derived from Christianity, which serve as an underlying conceptual framework necessary for science to flourish.
+As Craig notes, prior to Christianity, this philosophical soil did not exist:

 (What is the Relation Between Science and Religion?, William Lane Craig)

-For those who are still reluctant to accept that science is a Christian creation, here is a list of just a few of the many devout Christians who are/were absolutely crucial scientific contributors:
+Below is a short list of just a few of the many devout Christians who were ABSOLUTELY CRUCIAL scientific contributors:

 1) Sir Joseph J. Thomson, the founder of atomic physics.